grvcoder/sudoku_SAT/README.md

 # sudoku_SAT

-This code provides solution to solving a sudoku using a SAT solver
+This code provides a valid solution to a sudoku using a SAT solver

 Following are the scripts used: generate_clauses.py : This script generates the clauses in DIMACS format, to be accepted by the SAT sover